sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 No setup pre-configuration is required, the test will configure and return the testbed to its original state.

+Tests themselves will utilize a fixture that automatically creates a ACL_TABLE_TYPE and ACL_TABLE, and then removes them when the test is complete.

 ## Testing Plan

 To test the capability of GCU to dynamically update ACLs, we will utilize various Json Patch files to create, update, and remove various ACL Tables and Rules.
-The contents of the Json Patch files, as well as additional details about verification processes, will be defined in the last section of this document, **JSON Patch Files and Expected Results**.
+The contents of the Json Patch files, as well as additional details about verification processes, will be defined in the last section of this document, [JSON Patch Files and Expected Results](#json-patch-files-and-expected-results).

 ### Test Case # 1 - Create and apply custom ACL table without rules

 #### Test Objective

-Verify that we can utilize GCU to create a custom ACL Table Type, and then create an ACL Table from this type
+Verify that we can utilize GCU to create a custom ACL Table Type, and then create an ACL Table from this type.
+This is accomplished with a fixture, which will automatically be run on each subsequent test

 #### Testing Steps

-- Create a new ACL Table Type
+- Use GCU to create a new ACL Table Type via GCU

-- Create an ACL Table utilizing this ACL Table Type
+- Use GCU to create an ACL Table utilizing this ACL Table Type

 - Verify that both operations were successful